The Bath Novel Award &

 £2,000 prize | £500 shortlist award plus literary agent introductions

-The Bath Novel Award was founded in 2013 to recognise and support emerging novelists.
-The award was founded and is organised by Caroline Ambrose, a Bath-based writer, book columnist & regular chair for Bath’s literary festivals.
+Both awards are organised by Caroline Ambrose, a Bath-based book columnist, library campaigner, & regular chair for Bath’s literary festivals.

 The competition rules say entrants must not have had a novel accepted for publication by a traditional publishing house.
 What does ‘traditional publishing’ mean?

 By ‘traditionally published’, we mean where a writer has accepted a book deal which includes a payment in advance for their novel.
 If in any doubt, drop us an email before submitting at firstname.lastname@example.org

 I have had a non-fiction/poetry/short story title traditionally published.
 Can I still enter?